M-Arimase/Yikai-Zhao-Homepage/content/publication/BurstBalancer/index.md

 ---
-title: "HyperCalm Sketch: One-Pass Mining Periodic Batches in Data Streams"
+title: "BurstBalancer: Do Less, Better Balance for Large-scale Data Center Traffic"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Zirui Liu
+- admin
+- Zhuochen Fan
+- Tong Yang
+- Xiaodong Li
-- Chaozhe Kong
+- Ruwen Zhang
 - Kaicheng Yang
-- Tong Yang
+- Zheng Zhong
-- Ruijie Miao
+- Yi Huang
-- Qizhi Chen
+- Cong Liu
-- admin
+- Jing Hu
-- Yaofeng Tu
+- Gaogang Xie
 - Bin Cui

+date: "2022-10-30T00:00:00Z"

+publishDate: "2022-07-31T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;